-Annual use of any illicit drug, which tends to be driven by marijuana-by far the most prevalent of the illicit drugs-also rose nonsignificantly in grades 8 and 10, but declined nonsignificantly in 12th grade.
-Change in 2018 for the three grades combined also did not reach significance.
+Annual use of any illicit drug, which tends to be driven by marijuana-by far the most prevalent of the illicit drugs, did not change significantly in any grade in 2020.
 Since 2006 there has been rather little systematic change in this index.

-The index of any illicit drug other than marijuana showed no change in annual prevalence in 2018 for the three grades combined, but has shown a very gradual decline since 2001 when it was 16% compared to 2018 when it was 9%.
+The index of any illicit drug other than marijuana showed no significant change in lifetime, annual, or 30-day prevalence in 2020.
+It has shown a very gradual decline since 2001 when past 12-month use for the three grades combined was 16% compared to 2020 when it was 9%.